Using Semantic Frames to Add Context to Word Embeddings

 To provide more technical background, the founder of the FrameNet project at Berkeley wrote the following paper: Frame Semantics for Text Understanding.
 Spending time at the website of the Berkeley FrameNet Project can also be helpful.

-In addition to looking at the FrameNet project pages, it is rare seeing a Google Patent in which the inventors behind a patent have written a whitepaper on the same topic.
+Besides looking at the FrameNet project pages, it is rare seeing a Google Patent in which the inventors behind a patent have written a whitepaper on the same topic.
 I’ve seen this done with many patents from Microsoft, but only a handful from Google.
 In this case, there is one that is worth spending some time with.
 The paper is Semantic Frame Identification with Distributed Word Representations.

-Websites that focus upon a specific industry or affiliation, such as construction or cooking or music may use words that are very relevant to the dialog that might be common among people engaged in those fields.
+Websites that focus upon a specific industry or affiliation, such as construction or cooking, or music, may use words that are very relevant to the dialog that might be common among people engaged in those fields.

 Google’s Definition of Semantic Frames